Ma On Shan (peak): Vegetation

 The north slope of Ma On Shan is mostly tree-covered, while the south slope is mainly shrubs and grasses.
 On these hostile volcanic hills, only hardy and highly adaptable plants survive.
 There are some rare flora species, including Rhododendron simsii, which blooms with red flowers in late March, and two other species of native Rhododendron.
 Rare and protected species of plants also grow on Ma On Shan including the Chinese Lily (Lilium brownii) which is found on the mountain's eastern slope.

 A few types of wild orchid grow in the streams of Ma On Shan, including Hong Kong's most common orchid, the Bamboo Orchid, so called because its distinctive stem resembles bamboo.

 Wildlife

 The natural environment of Ma On Shan is relatively undisturbed, so this valuable sanctuary gives shelter to many wildlife species.
 Common mammals are Chinese pangolin (Manis pentadactyla), Chinese porcupine (Hystrix brachyura), wild boar (Sus scrofa) and common muntjac (Muntiacus muntjac).

 Conservation

 The north and north-east slopes of The Hunch Backs and the east slope of Ma On Shan, covering an area of 118 hectares, was designated as a Site of Special Scientific Interest in 1976.

+History

+Human life on Ma On Shan

+In the 1850s, the Wans, a Hakka family, established the Ma On Shan Village.
+They lived traditional lives of farming.
+Once iron mining became prominent on the mountain in the 1950s, the villagers slowly transitioned to make a living through mining.
+As farming was no longer necessary in Hong Kong at the time, these villages were abandoned one by one.

+Iron mining

+Iron mining on Ma On Shan started in the early 1900s.
+Its high-purity (60%) iron ore attracted many newcomers to live near Ma On Shan in the late 1940s.
+The number of these mining newcomers exceeded 5,000 in the 1950s, with annual output in the 1950s and 1960s exceeding 100,000 tonnes.
+During this peak in the mining of iron, most of the miners lived in Ma On Shan New Village.
+An extensive network of tunnels was built under the hill.

+However, in the 1970s, Japan’s demand for iron was reduced massively due to them building oil tankers.
+Therefore, the mining operations in Ma On Shan became unprofitable and uncompetitive.
+The iron mines were abandoned in 1976.
+Until 2006, there are still 30,000 tonnes of iron ore in Ma On Shan.